GavinBrisbane/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 Standard Deviation and Mean Attributes Renamed
 -----------------------------------------------
 The following features match by _sequence number_ to the orignal names.
+Note that in the delivered _tidy dataset_ each of these measures is the mean by subject and activity.
+This aspect is not incorporated into the column names.
+I have chosen to keep the names as closely aligned to the source as possible.
 <ol>
 <li>"timeBodyAccMean_X"
 <li> "timeBodyAccMean_Y"